-Cusco, the historic city of Peru, became one of the places that impressed us the most in South America.
-As the old capital of the Inca Empire, this city offers an unforgettable experience not only with its historic buildings, but also with its stone streets, Andean culture, indigenous life and powerful atmosphere.
+The historic city of Cusco in Peru became one of the places that impressed us most in South America.
+As the former capital of the Inca Empire, this city offers an unforgettable experience not only with its historic buildings, but also with its stone streets, Andean culture, Indigenous life and powerful atmosphere.

-Cusco, which we reached after leaving the city of Copacabana in Bolivia and crossing Peru’s Andean roads, left us with the feeling that it was not just a travel route, but a city where history is still alive.
+Cusco, which we reached after starting from the Bolivian city of Copacabana and crossing Peru’s Andean roads, left us with the feeling of a city where history is still alive, not just a travel route.

-For the other routes from our South America journey, you can visit our Dos Corazones Sobre Rueda Turkish home page.
+For the other routes of our South America journey, you can visit our Dos Corazones Sobre Rueda English home page .

 The Andean Journey from Copacabana to Cusco

-When we left the city of Copacabana in Bolivia, the calmness of Lake Titicaca was still with us.
-During the journey we started early in the morning, the landscape slowly began to change as we moved toward the Peruvian border.
+When we left the Bolivian city of Copacabana, the calm of Lake Titicaca was still with us.
+On the journey we began early in the morning, the landscape slowly began to change as we moved toward the Peruvian border.

 Along the way, we passed through small Andean villages, stone houses, high-altitude plains and mountain roads.
-In some places, women wearing traditional clothes could be seen walking by the roadside, and in some towns small markets were set up.
-During this road trip, we felt that Peru’s Andean culture was not only something found in city centers, but a living reality along the road.
+In some places, women in traditional clothing could be seen walking along the roadside, and in some towns small markets were set up.
+During this journey by car, we felt that Peru’s Andean culture was not only in city centers, but a living reality all along the road.

-As the altitude increased, the air became harsher and the clouds entered more deeply between the mountains.
-Especially as we approached Cusco, the journey stopped feeling like an ordinary road to a city and began to feel like we were moving into history.
+As the altitude rose, the air became harsher and the clouds slipped deeper between the mountains.
+Especially as we approached Cusco, the journey began to feel less like an ordinary road to a city and more like moving into history.

 Why Is Cusco So Special?

 The most important thing that makes Cusco special is that it was once the capital of the Inca Empire.
-The center of the Inca civilization, one of the greatest civilizations of South America, was located here.
+The center of the Inca civilization, one of South America’s greatest civilizations, was located here.

 You truly feel this while walking around the city.
 Because in Cusco, history continues to live not only in old buildings, but also in stone streets, squares and people’s daily lives.

-One of the most striking things we learned was that after the Spanish captured Cusco, they destroyed many Inca structures and used their stones to build churches and government buildings.
+One of the most striking things we learned was that after the Spaniards captured Cusco, they demolished many Inca structures and used their stones to build churches and government buildings.
 The large colonial buildings in the city center are among the most important examples of this.

-Today, the large and perfectly fitted Inca stones visible at the lower parts of some buildings stand side by side with Spanish architecture above them.
-This image is actually like two different civilizations merging in the same city.
+Today, the large and flawless Inca stones seen at the lower parts of some buildings stand side by side with the Spanish architecture above them.
+This image feels like two different civilizations merged in the same city.

-Maybe this is exactly what makes Cusco so impressive.
-History here has not completely disappeared; it has transformed, but it has continued to live.
+Perhaps this is exactly what makes Cusco so impressive.
+Here, history has not completely disappeared; it has transformed, but it has continued to live.

 Plaza de Armas: The Heart of Cusco